Azure/azure-sdk-for-net/CONTRIBUTING.md

 //some sample code
 string snippet = "some snippet code";

+// Lines prefixed with the below comment format will be ignored by the snippet updater.
+/*@@*/ string ignored = "this code will not appear in the snippet markdown";

-// Lines prefixed with the below comment format will be ignored by the snippet updater /*@@*/ string ignored = "this code will not appear in the snippet markdown";
+// Lines prefixed with the below comment format will appear in the snippet markdown, but will remain comments in the C#` code.
+// Note: these comments should only be used for non-critical code as it will not be compiled or refactored as the code changes.
+//@@ snippet = "value that would never pass a test but looks good in a sample!";

 #endregion
 ```